Lulimsky/holbertonschool-low_level_programming/0x1C-makefiles/README.md

 ## C - Makefiles

-#Learning Objectives for this project:
+#Learning Objectives for this project :nerd_face:

 * What are make, Makefiles
 * When, why and how to use Makefiles